Long Island Pedestrian Accident Attorneys

 Pedestrians Deserve Justice

 Every day that passes, critical evidence disappears.
 Traffic camera footage is overwritten.
 Witnesses forget what they saw.
 Physical evidence at the scene is cleaned up.
-If you or a loved one was struck by a vehicle while walking on Long Island, contact our experienced pedestrian accident attorneys now for a free, no-obligation consultation.
-You pay nothing unless we win your case.
+If you or a loved one was struck by a vehicle while walking on Long Island, contact us now.